city_hall

 Clothing and Textile Recovery

 Bring your clothing and textiles to one of our drop-off bins (they all have pink stickers), a Zero Waste Day event, or schedule an appointment for curbside collection.
-Keep reading to learn how it works!

 Textile drop-off bin

-To help residents comply with this state policy, the City of Boston offers two options for residents to get rid of their unwanted clothing and textiles:
+To help residents follow this policy, we offer two options to get rid of clothing and textiles:

-2. weekend curbside textile collection.
+2. curbside textile collection.

 • Have questions?
 Contact 311: